thirdweb-dev/js/.changeset/seven-jobs-carry.md

 "@thirdweb-dev/chains": patch
 ---

-Sort RPCs in Chain object
+Do not change order or RPCs in `getChainRPCs` to Fix RPC override issue